From Light-Cone to Supersonic Propagation of Correlations by Competing Short- and Long-Range Couplings

-The minimal ingredients necessary to understand the distance-independent spreading are a simplified tunneling term and the global coupling to the cavity \cite{supp}.
-Considering $\hbar\Omega \gg J$ the correlations build up following the scaling $ \mathcal{C}_{nn}(d,t)\!\propto\! \Omega^4 J^4 t^8 \left[\langle (\hat{a}+\hat{a}^\dagger)^2\rangle- \langle \hat{a}+\hat{a}^\dagger\rangle^2\right]$, if the initial state is an uncorrelated Fock state, where the contribution is proportional to the fluctuations present in the cavity field.
-In Fig.~\ref{fig:scaling}(a),(b) we show that this scaling is dominant in the large coupling regime taking the atoms-cavity model $\hat{H}$ by collapsing the numerical results for different values of the coupling $\Omega$ onto a single curve using $(t\sqrt{\Omega J})^8$.
-Let us note that this scaling changes when other energy scales, such as the full kinetic term, the detuning $\delta$, or preexisting long-range density correlations in the initial state, become relevant.
+for $\hbar\Omega\!\gg\!J$ and an initial uncorrelated Fock state.
+Here the amplitude is proportional to the cavity field fluctuations, implying that the fluctuations are crucial to induce the supersonic spreading.
+In Fig.~\ref{fig:scaling}(a),(b) we show that this scaling is dominant in the large coupling regime of the atoms-cavity model $\hat{H}$ by collapsing the numerical results for a wide range of different values of $\Omega$ onto a single curve using $(t\sqrt{\Omega J})^8$.
+This scaling changes when other energy scales, such as the full kinetic term, the detuning $\delta$, or preexisting long-range density correlations in the initial state, become relevant.
+The curves at lower $\Omega$ values deviate from the scaling gradually, showing a gradual change between the light-cone and supersonic propagation of the correlations.
+Thus, the interplay between the kinetic process and the global coupling to the cavity field is sufficient to cause the crossover, however, the global coupling fluctuations are required in this minimal model to obtain the supersonic spreading.

-\emph{Generalization to atom-only global interactions:} In order to be able to make a more general statement regarding the phenomenology of the spreading of correlations in systems with both short-range and global-range interactions, we contrast the results of the coupled atoms-cavity system with the following atom-only model,
+\emph{Propagation mediated by atom-only global interactions:} In the full model, Eq.~\eqref{eq:Hamiltonian}, the cavity field acts as an explicit carrier of the long-range correlations.
+The question arises if a global purely atomic interaction leads to similar behavior.
+Thus, we contrast the results of the coupled atoms-cavity system with the atom-only model,